Testing MSW effect in supernova explosion with neutrino event rates: Event Rates of SN neutrinos in Terrestrial Detectors

-In scintillation detectors, the spectrum of inverse beta decay (IBD) events is obtained by measuring the positron energy deposit.
+In JUNO scintillation detector, the spectrum of IBD events is obtained by measuring the positron energy deposit.
 The predicted event spectrum is given by

 where $N_p$ is the number of target protons in the detector, and $\sigma_{\rm IBD}(E_\nu)$ is the IBD cross section taken from \cite{Strumia:2003zx}.
-The minimum neutrino energy for generating IBD interaction is $E_{\rm min}=1.8~{\rm MeV}$.
+The minimum neutrino energy for generating IBD interactions is $E_{\rm min}=1.8~{\rm MeV}$.
 Integrating the positron energy, we obtain the IBD event per $5$ ms, $(dN_{\rm IBD}/dt)\cdot \Delta t$, in JUNO \cite{An:2015jdp} as shown in Fig.~\ref{junoIBD}.

 IBD events are caused by $\bar{\nu}_e$ flux.
-In simulation N, $n_{\bar{\nu}_e}$ is comparable to $n_{\nu_x}$ as seen in Fig.~\ref{luminosity}.
-MSW oscillation does not change the situation since it involves only the full swapping (inverted mass hierarchy) or partial swapping (normal mass hierarchy) between $\bar{\nu}_e$ and $\nu_x$.
+In simulation N, $n_{\bar{\nu}_e}$ is comparable to $n_{\nu_x}$ as seen in Fig.~\ref{emsrate}.
+MSW oscillation does not change the situation since it involves only the full swapping (IO) or partial swapping (NO) between $\bar{\nu}_e$ and $\nu_x$.
 On the other hand, the mean energy of $\nu_x$ is significantly larger than that of $\bar{\nu}_e$ as described in Table~\ref{emission}.
-Since IBD cross section grows with the neutrino energy, the full and partial swapping between $\bar{\nu}_e$ and $\nu_x$ in Eqs.~(\ref{ebarNH}) and (\ref{ebarIH}) imply that IBD event rate in MSW-IH scenario is larger than that of MSW-NH.
-In the VFT scenario, the fraction of $\bar{\nu}_e$ resulting from the flavor transition of $\nu_x$ at the source is between MSW-IH and MSW-NH.
-Hence IBD event rates in simulation N follow the ordering MSW-IH$>$VFT$>$MSW-NH.
-For simulations G, B, and F, it is seen that $n_{\nu_x}>n_{\bar{\nu}_e}$ in the earlier time.
-Hence in the earlier time the IBD event rate in MSW-IH scenario is largest due to the complete swapping between $\nu_x$ and $\bar{\nu}_e$.
+Since the IBD cross section grows with the neutrino energy, the full and partial swapping between $\bar{\nu}_e$ and $\nu_x$ in Eqs.~(\ref{ebarNH}) and (\ref{ebarIH}) imply that IBD event rate in MSW-IO scenario is larger than that of MSW-NO. In either VFT or FE scenario, the fraction of $\bar{\nu}_e$ resulting from the flavor transition of $\nu_x$ at the source is between MSW-IO and MSW-NO. Specifically, $F_{\bar{e}}$ contains $45\%$ and $67\%$ of $F_x^0$ for VFT and FE scenarios, respectively.
+Hence IBD event rates in simulation N follow the ordering MSW-IO$>$FE$>$VFT$>$MSW-NO. For simulations G, B, and F, it is seen that $n_{\nu_x}>n_{\bar{\nu}_e}$ in the earlier time.
+Hence in the earlier time the IBD event rate in MSW-IO scenario is largest due to the complete swapping between $\nu_x$ and $\bar{\nu}_e$.

+The IBD event spectrum in HyperK detector~\cite{Hyper-Kamiokande:2018ofw} can also be calculated by Eq.~(\ref{IBDspec}) with $N_p=2.48\times 10^{34}$, which is the number of free protons in the designed fiducial mass of $374$ ktons.
+To calculate the number of IBD events per $5$ ms, we integrate the positron energy with the energy resolution and the event threshold energy taken into account, i.e.,